The Board Of Trustees (BOT)

-The BOT has the overall responsibility for the governance of the school and delegates the day to day management to the Principal and staff.
+The BOT has the overall responsibility for the governance of the school and delegates the day-to-day management to the Principal and staff.
 The main concerns of the Board are policy development, strategic planning, management of funds, overseeing employment decisions, maintenance of school buildings and grounds, and ensuring the health and safety of students, staff, parents, and school visitors.
-The Board reports to the school community and to the Ministry of Education on a regular basis.
+The Board reports to the school community and the Ministry of Education on a regular basis.

-Board meetings are public events and parents are welcomed to attend; meetings begin at 5.30 pm in the Library.
+Board meetings are public events and parents are welcome to attend; meetings begin at 5:45 pm in the Staffroom.

-General correspondence can be emailed to the Board Secretary, Mrs. Nila Sime: email@example.com
+General correspondence can be emailed to the Board Secretary, Ms. Natalie Matheson: email@example.com

 Waitaki Girls’ Community Association

 The Waitaki Girls’ Community Association (formerly the PTA) is an important part of the school community.

 We are a group of enthusiastic volunteers and usually hold monthly meetings during term time where we meet with school representatives.
 Joining the WGCA is a great way to meet new people and extend your networks within the school community.

 We look to support our students and school community with fundraising and practical help.
 Our major fundraising effort centres on our school gala which is held biennially.
 We also get involved with other school events such as Open Evening, the combined Waitaki formal, Choir night and Theatrix.
 In the past, we have donated funds to the school for a new sound system in the hall, outdoor seating, electronic devices, furnishings for the school library and for landscaping around the school grounds.

 We welcome all parents to join the WGCA in whatever capacity they are able to contribute – whether parents/caregivers come to monthly meetings, donate towards raffles, or help out at school events, this participation and help are greatly appreciated.

 If you are interested in becoming a member of the WGCA please contact the school office.